mitshell/CryptoMobile/README.md

 renamed to .cc by the install script in order to get them compiled correctly by the MSVC compiler.

 ### Installing the ctypes version instead of the CPython wrappers
-There is still the possibility to install manually the historical version of tle library which uses Python-only _ctypes_ source files.
+There is still the possibility to install manually the historical version of the library which uses Python-only _ctypes_ source files.
 A *CM_ctypes.py* is available in the \_ctypes directory for this purpose.